MicrosoftDocs/semantic-kernel-docs/semantic-kernel/whatissk.md

 ## SK gets your LLM AI journey started

-**[Get started](/semantic-kernel/get-started) with Semantic Kernel.** Within minutes you can create templated prompts, chained prompts, and reusable skills as pure prompts, native code, or hybrid prompts × code.
+**[Get started](/semantic-kernel/get-started) with Semantic Kernel.** Within minutes you can create templated prompts, chained prompts, and reusable skills as pure prompts, native code, or hybrid prompts with code.
 And soon afterwards, you'll be breaking the barrier to ultra-long prompts with embeddings while summoning even more power from any external APIs.

 ### First steps video
 > [!VIDEO https://aka.ms/SK-First-Steps]